Marine and Snowmobile

 The Vermont State Police Marine & Snowmobile divisions are staffed by members of the Vermont State Police Auxiliary.
 Auxiliary Troopers are part-time positions within the Vermont State Police.
 Many of the duties of the Marine/Snowmobile Enforcement Division are seasonal, and the positions are well suited to students and even teachers.
 Many current Troopers began their careers with the State Police as Auxiliary Troopers.

-We are currently seeking qualified applicants for Auxiliary positions throughout Vermont.
+Currently, the application process for Auxiliary Troopers is closed until mid-January.
 Please contact Sergeant Underhill at the address above for more information.

 Off Road Vehicle Safety